 Vibratory Tumbling: The Gentle Touch with Power

-Vibratory Tumbling is more recent and also more controlled.
-In the vibratory system, parts, media, and compounds are put into a vibrating bowl or tub.
-By this vibratory action, the parts and media rub against each other to remove burrs, polish the surfaces, and clean unwanted material.
-The process is much gentler than barrel tumbling but still highly effective.
+Vibratory Tumbling is newer and gives more control.
+In this method, parts, cleaning materials, and compounds are placed together in a vibrating bowl or tub.
+The controlled shakes make the parts and materials rub against each other.
+While doing so, they remove all of the sharp edges, smoothen surfaces, and clean off unwanted dirt.
+This process is much gentler than barrel tumbling but still works well.

 Here’s why vibratory finishing is often the preferred choice for many manufacturers: